Theme from New York, New York: Legacy

 From the 2005 season until 2020, at the Richmond County Bank Ballpark following Staten Island Yankees games, the Sinatra version was heard regardless of the game's outcome, and was formerly heard at Shea Stadium at the end of New York Mets games after the September 11, 2001 attack.
 Previously, Mets fans felt it was a "Yankee song", and began booing it when it was played.
 It first had snippets of the song played after World Series home runs by Ray Knight and Darryl Strawberry during Game 7 of the 1986 World Series.
-The song is also sometimes played at New York Knicks games.
+The song is also sometimes played at New York Knicks games and was played following their victory in the 2026 NBA Finals.
 The Sinatra version is played at the end of every New York Rangers game at Madison Square Garden.
-It was played at the opening faceoff of Game 7 of the 1994 Stanley Cup Finals at the Garden.
+It was played at the opening faceoff of Game 7 of the 1994 Stanley Cup Final at the Garden.

 The song has also been the post parade song for the Belmont Stakes from 1997 to 2009, and since 2011.
 Sinatra's version of the song has been played at the end of all four Super Bowls that the New York Giants have won to date, as well as before kickoff of Super Bowl XLVIII, while Minnelli's version was heard after the Giants' Super Bowl XXXV loss.
 Following the New York Liberty winning the 2024 WNBA Finals, Nike created an advert featuring the Statue of Liberty with the song playing in the background.

 In 2013, the 1979 recording by Frank Sinatra was inducted into the Grammy Hall of Fame.

 The song was the musical basis for Jimmy Picker's 1983 three-minute animated short, Sundae in New York, which won the Oscar for Best Short Film (Animated) that year, with a likeness of then-mayor Ed Koch somewhat stumbling through the song, with clay caricatures of New York-based celebrities (including Alfred E. Neuman) and finishing the song with "Basically, I think New York is very therapeutic.
 Hey, an apple a day is... uh... great for one's constitution!" and burying his face in a big banana split with "THE END" written on his bald head.
 (Koch used the same rallentando climax Sinatra used, albeit with one big difference: "A-number one, top of the list, king of the hill..." followed by his impression of Groucho Marx completing, "...and incidentally a heckuva nice guy!")
 In 2013, an organist played "New York, New York" as the final song of Koch's funeral.